metes1/metes1_4ww3/README.txt

 1) Search form (search.php)
     - Search form submits the search query and gets the results from the database (searchSubmit.php)
-    - Dynamically generated results page (results_sample.php)
+    - Dynamically generates results page (results_sample.php)

 2) Dynamically generated results page (results_sample.php, searchSubmit.php)
     - Results are dynamically generated based on the search query submitted from the search form